deenalashah03/fraud-analysis-ai/Readme.md

 Limitations:

-* Difficult to maintain at scale
+* Difficult to adapt to new fraud behaviors
-* Cannot adapt quickly to new fraud behaviors
+* Require continuous rule maintenance

 ---